The Master's Program in Integrated Climate System Sciences

 - Climate-related economics and social sciences

 During the first semester the SICSS MSc program will give you an understanding across the three program tracks.
-From the second semester the program opens the opportunity to give your personal curriculum either an “in depth” focus on physics or an “interdisciplinary” approach where you combine various courses from the three tracks.
+From the second semester the program opens the opportunity to give your personal curriculum either an “in depth” focus on one of the tracks or an “interdisciplinary” approach where you combine various courses from the three tracks.

 Please note: The SICSS MSc program does not include any technological component (although it may indirectly show up in economic courses), any engineering approaches (where original research is not the focus) and any business and management aspects (although international legal and safety issues are addressed).
 For more details on the SICSS MSc program contents and learning outcomes, please see the course descriptions in the module handbook.